Digital Engineering — Electrical Engineering

 The internship regulations define the conditions under which the compulsory or optional internships must be completed.

-Good reasons for studying Digital Engineering - Electrical Engineering at the University of Siegen
+Why choose Digital Engineering - Electrical Engineering at the University of Siegen?

-- Wide range of specialization options, e.g. in energy and automation technology, electronics or communication technology
+- Broad range of specialization options, such as energy and automation systems, electronics, or communication technologies

-- interdisciplinary links within the Schools, e.g. to computer science, mechanical engineering and applied mathematics
+- Strong interdisciplinary connections across Schools, including computer science, mechanical engineering, and applied mathematics

-- personal supervision by renowned professors and scientists in small course groups
+- Individual mentoring by distinguished professors and researchers in small learning groups